 You’ve made it this far—now you have to be sure you launch correctly!
 To do so, you need someone from the Office of Strategy Management to push that process, ensure resources are aligned to your strategy, put a solid strategy communication program in place, and get technology to keep you organized.

-You’ll also want to create a plan on how to share your strategy with relevant external parties—board members, partners, or customers (particularly if your organization is municipal or nonprofit).
+External—You also need to be sure you have a plan for communicating your strategy outside the organization—with board members, partners, or customers (particularly if your organization is municipal or nonprofit).
 Think through how it will be shared, and which parts of it are relevant to outside parties.

 But even if your budget only extends through the fiscal year, consider how you’ll align your strategy to projects in the future.
 For future resource allocation, link your operations (what some refer to as the “work planning process”) to your strategy.
 Your expectation should be that the process of aligning your resources to your strategy can happen within year two of your strategic planning execution.